shahcompbio/lyra/README.md

-# Montage
+# Lyra

-Montage is a web-based visualization platform, featuring several interactive dashboards of single cell genomics data.
-Key features include:
+Lyra is a web-based visualization platform, featuring several interactive dashboards of single cell genomics data.

+The front-end is written using [React](https://reactjs.org/) and [Redux](https://redux.js.org/), and features an [Elasticsearch](https://www.elastic.co/) backend.
+Python scripts are used to load data into Elasticsearch.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites